bitovi/canjs.com/_guides/recipes_everything.md

 ### Basic Todo

-This recipe demonstrates the very basic todo app covered on [http://canjs.us].
+This recipe demonstrates the very basic todo app covered in the [Tutorial tutorial].
 You can select a todo and edit it's text.
 You can also delete a todo.
 The app is also history enabled, letting you move forward and back through different todos.